code-423n4/2025-02-liquid-ron-mitigation/README.md

 ## Overview of changes

-The findings `F-17`, `F-27`, and `F-18` have all been fixed by omitting the `_checkUserCanReceiveRon` implementation and replacing it with the capability to specify a different `receiver` when performing withdrawal requests as well as deposits.
+Note that the findings `F-17`, `F-27`, and `F-18` have all been fixed by omitting the `_checkUserCanReceiveRon` implementation and replacing it with the capability to specify a different `receiver` when performing withdrawal requests as well as deposits.
+These findings are grouped under the reference ID `FX-1` in the Scope section below.

 ## Scope